Listening Techniques for Stronger Relationships

 2. Attune

-If you start critically evaluating what you're hearing or planning a response, then you’ve stopped listening.
-The goal is to truly get where the speaker is coming from, even if you don’t agree with them.
+The ultimate goal of attunement is to grasp the speaker’s perspective with empathy, even if you fundamentally disagree with them.
+It’s about creating a safe harbor where they feel heard.
 You can show you’re tuned in by using body language, like making eye contact or nodding, or with simple verbal cues like, "Uh-huh."

 3. Reflect